10 Best Sennheiser Headphones for Artists, Gamers and Audiophiles

 Now let’s discuss the sound.
 Obviously, some things will sound better than others.
 The frequency response is even and neutral throughout.
 For a pair of budget headphones (by Sennheiser’s standard), these are surprisingly faithful to the music.

 The sound should appeal even to some bassheads.
-Nothing is overpowering and there’s enough definition that high-pitched instruments are heard clearly in jazz, blues, rock, pop, and other genres.
+Nothing is overpowering and there’s enough definition that high-pitched instruments like flutes and tin whistles are heard clearly in jazz, blues, rock, pop, and other genres.

 Maybe these aren’t the best for classical music auditions.
 But that’s mostly because of the extra noise cancellation.
 The higher frequencies are well-represented as demonstrated by the good performance with songs and movies.